omardelarosa/tendril/README.md

   --scaleNum SN     Select scale 0-12
   --scaleType ST    Select scale type: [maj, min] --kernelRadius R  The radius of the kernel around the cell.
-  --steps S         The number of total steps of the generated sequence.
+  --steps L         The number of total length in steps of the generated
+                    sequence.
 (Default: 96)
   --beatDuration D  The total duration in ticks for each MIDI beat.
 (Default:
                     8)
   --outdir O        Output Directory: (default: '.')